How To Identify A Harp String

 Sometimes identifying which octave a string sits in on a harp can be confusing, but it is crucial if you want to order the correct string!

-Unlike piano octaves (which run from C to C), octaves on a harp run from E to E. In addition to this, if you have a lever or celtic harp, the top string does not necessarily denote the beginning of the ‘1st Octave’.
-This is because historically pedal or concert harps have defined the octaves and they have a greater range.
+Unlike piano octaves (which run from C to C), octaves on a harp run from E to E. In addition to this, if you have a lever harp, the top string does not necessarily denote the beginning of the ‘1st Octave’.
+This is because historically, pedal harps have defined the octaves and they have a greater range.
 The diagram on the left demonstrates the start and end point of various harps (please note there may be variations from these averages).

 The ‘Top Octave’ is a historical anomaly which came about as a result of Gothic harps extending the top range of concert harps.
 Since Grecians and other pedal harps were already denoting 1st Octave E as number one, strings higher than this pitch were denoted 0,00 and 000.

 Harp strings come in a variety of different materials and gauges (thicknesses).
 It is important that you put the correct gauge strings on your harp, as not doing so may damage it.
-Do not assume that two harps with the same number of strings use the gauge of string.
-Every harp model is different.
+Do not assume that two harps with the same number of strings use the gauge of string, as every harp model is different.

 The maker of your harp should usually supply you with a string gauge chart when you purchase a harp.
 If you need to replace a string and don’t know the gauge, using the old string is a good way to help determine the gauge (you can measure the diameter using a micrometer).
 Some harps are designed to take a variety of string gauges to cater for different sounds, tensions and playing styles.
-Teifi Harps offer a number of variations in this vein.
+Teifi Harps offers a number of stringing options.

 What are the differences between harp string types?